ahuber33/PlasmaMLPALLAS/README.md

 ```
 then compile it with make

-- The executable PALLAS_CollSim will be add to your bin folder
+- The executable PlasmaAccelerationFacilitySim will be add to your bin folder

 - If you want to have a visualization, launch this command :
 ```
-./PALLAS_CollSim [name of ROOT file ]
+./PlasmaAccelerationFacilitySim [name of ROOT file ]
 ```
 It will generate x particle according to the vis.mac with QT and you will have a ROOT file with the name you gave located in the Resultats folder.

 - If you want to have statistics without the visualization, use this command :
 ```
-./PALLAS_CollSim [name of ROOT file] [number of events generated] [name of macro] [FileReader ON/OFF] [MultiThreading ON/OFF] [number of threads]
+./PlasmaAccelerationFacilitySim [name of ROOT file] [number of events generated] [name of macro] [MultiThreading ON/OFF] [number of threads]

 ```
-For example, if you want to use the "PALLAS_phasespace_qm(1411)_preCollimateur.txt" file, you need to activate the FileReader [ON].
-In this file, there is 106435 lines so 106435 events to generated with some macroparticles associated.
 According to the number of threads used if MT is ON, the simulation will create a ROOT file for each thread and at the end of the simulation.
 All ROOT files will be merged together with a name correspoding to the name given in [name of ROOT file].
 The temporary ROOT files will be removed after the merge.

 Note that it's not necessary to indicate a [number of threads] if the condition on MT is OFF.
 In opposite, you need to put a value if MT is ON.